 "We have identified that many times it is believed that the most innovative and avant-garde in technology is not in Mexico, and that is not true," he said in an interview with Notimex.

-In that sense, he said that at Alestra Fest, the technological and telecommunications tour that seeks market-leading solutions and services that begins this Thursday in Tijuana, Baja California, shows that the same thing that is experienced in Europe, the United States and others continents, we have it here in Mexico.
+In that sense, he said that at Alestra Fest, the technological and telecommunications tour that seeks market-leading solutions and services that begins this Thursday in Tijuana, Baja California, shows that the same thing that is experienced in Europe, the United States, and other continents, we have it here in Mexico.

 "It is through this disclosure of the latest in technology that we can tell all of Mexico that the technologies and avant-garde are here in the country, that we can offer them in their different communication requirements".